 Carol Fisher Sorgenfrei

-Carol Fisher Sorgenfrei is a specialist in Japanese theatre and intercultural performance, as well as a playwright and director.
+Carol Fisher Sorgenfrei is a specialist in Japanese theater and intercultural performance, as well as an award-winning playwright and director.
 Her book Unspeakable Acts: The Avant-Garde Theatre of Terayama Shuji and Postwar Japan (University of Hawaii, 2005) analyzes the complex work of playwright/director/filmmaker Terayama in cultural/historical context, and includes translations of his plays and theory.
-She is co-author with Phillip Zarrilli, Bruce McConachie and Gary Jay Williams of Theatre Histories: An Introduction (Routledge, third edition 2016), a groundbreaking work that historicizes worked theater, culture and theory.
+She is co-author of Theatre Histories: An Introduction (Routledge, third edition 2016), a groundbreaking work that historicizes worked theater, culture and theory.

-Articles on Japanese performance, intercultural theater and fusion theater as well as book and play reviews appear in Asian Theatre Journal, Theatre Research International, Theatre Survey, Theatre Journal, Contemporary Theatre Review, The Drama Review, Modern Drama, and in various books and encyclopedias.
+her articles on Japanese performance, intercultural theater and fusion theater as well as book and play reviews appear in Asian Theatre Journal, Theatre Research International, Theatre Survey, Theatre Journal, Contemporary Theatre Review, The Drama Review, Modern Drama, and in various books and encyclopedias.
 Her translations from Japanese appear in Asian Theatre Journal and Half a Century of Japanese Theatre.
 She has presented more than 100 papers at conferences throughout the world.
-Her 15 original plays include the award-winning Medea: A Noh Cycle Based on the Greek Myth, the kabuki-flamenco Blood Wine, Blood Wedding, the kyogen-commedia dell’arte The Impostor and A Wilderness of Monkeys (a revenge-comedy "sequel" to Shakespeare's The Merchant of Venice) and Ghostlight: The Haunting, which combines plot elements from Macbeth and the kabuki Yotsuya Ghost Tales.
+Her 16 original plays include the award-winning Medea: A Noh Cycle Based on the Greek Myth, the kabuki-flamenco Blood Wine, Blood Wedding, the kyogen-commedia dell’arte The Impostor and A Wilderness of Monkeys (a revenge-comedy "sequel" to Shakespeare's The Merchant of Venice) and Ghostlight: The Haunting, which combines plot elements from Macbeth and the kabuki Yotsuya Ghost Tales.

 Sorgenfrei received her B.A. in theater from Pomona College, and both her M.A. and Ph.D. from the University of California, Santa Barbara.
 She began teaching at UCLA in 1980 and retired in 2011.
 She continues to write plays, academic articles and attend conferences.